 There are many ways to identify bakelite.
 However, the two most popular methods techniques use smell and sound.

 Rub the item you want to identify rigorously until the rubbed part becomes hot.
 Then before it cools, take a whiff.
-If it’s bakelite, then you’ll smell a chemical odor similar to formaldehyde.
+If it’s bakelite, you’ll smell a chemical odor similar to formaldehyde.

 Is Bakelite worth anything now?